iosifidis/myReact/roll-the-dice/README.md

 # Roll the dice

 This is a program where you roll randomly 2 dices.
 Might be useful for playing backgammon or other board game.
+You can find a [demo here](https://roll-my-dice.netlify.app/).

 <cener><img src="roll-the-dice.png" alt="Roll the dice"></center>